-quotes from the series and links to content outside the site so to make the best use of a limited amount of web space.
+I have used quotes from the series and links to content outside the site so to make the best use of the limited

 The aims of this website are;

-1) To keep the memory of Tugs alive in conjunction with the Star Tugs Trust
+1) To keep the memory of Tugs alive by working in partnership with the Star

 3) To show that there is still an appetite for Tugs and promote the Tugs DVD Campaign.